islco/mo-static/README.md

 If more tags apply, add them as defined by the [Open Graph Protocol](http://opengraphprotocol.org/).

 * Update the tags defined in the [Use proper Open Graph tags](https://developers.facebook.com/docs/sharing/best-practices#tags) with the appropriate values.
-* Add an absolute URL to an image per the [Optimize images to generate great previews](https://developers.facebook.com/docs/sharing/best-practices#images) section, ideally 1200x630 pixels in size, but no smaller than 600x315 pixels and under 8MB.
+* Add an absolute URL to an image per the [optimize images to generate great previews](https://developers.facebook.com/docs/sharing/best-practices#images) section, ideally 1200x630 pixels in size, but no smaller than 600x315 pixels and under 8MB.
 * Use the [Facebook URL Debugger](https://developers.facebook.com/tools/debug) to pre-cache the image and verify the tags are set up correctly.

 ### Twitter Card Tags